azat-co/practicalnode/chapter1/chapter1.md

 ## Node.js Console (REPL)

 Like most platforms/languages (e.g., Java, Python, Ruby, and PHP), Node.js comes with a virtual environment called read–eval–print–loop (REPL).
 Using this shell program, we can execute pretty much any Node.js/JavaScript code.
 It’s even possible to include modules and work with the file system!
-Other REPL use cases involve controlling drones nodecopters (<http://nodecopter.com>) and debugging remote servers (more about this in Chapter 10).
+Other REPL use cases involve controlling drones nodecopters (<http://nodecopter.com>) and debugging remote servers (more about that in Chapter 10).
 To start the console, run the following command in your terminal:

 ```sh
 $ node